The five most essential pieces of paperwork you’ll need when moving to Italy

 And not forgetting that the most important document you need for this is, of course, your passport.
 It sounds obvious, but make sure it is up to date and also that it’s valid for the duration of your stay in Italy, whether you’re staying six days or six months.

 It’s also never a bad idea to make and keep printed and digital copies of your passport and visa in case they get lost or stolen.
-Getting these replaced in Italy would add significantly to your paperwork pile - not to mention costs.
+Getting these replaced in Italy would add significantly to your paperwork pile - not to mention the cost and stress.

-If you're planning to stay for more than three months and you've been granted a visa, once you get to Italy you'll need to register with the Questura (police headquarters) and apply for your permesso di soggiorno (residence permit).
+If you're planning to stay for more than three months and you've been granted a visa, once you get to Italy you'll need to register with the questura (police headquarters) and apply for your permesso di soggiorno (residency permit).
+Find a full guide to doing that here.

-The process varies by province, but it involves paying €100-200 in fees and processing charges, giving your fingerprints and submitting numerous documents – and it usually takes around three to six months to process.
+The process varies by province, but it involves paying €100-200 in fees, giving your fingerprints and submitting numerous documents – and it usually takes around three to six months to complete, although there are reports of the process now taking nine months or more in some parts of the country.

 Once you have your permesso, it will give you full access to public healthcare, social assistance and education.
 So make sure you have a valid one: if it's due to expire, prepare to renew it in advance.

-Although EU citizens can travel freely around European member states, anyone staying longer than three months in Italy is required to apply for a certificato di residenza (residence certificate) at their local Anagrafe (registry office).
+Although EU citizens can travel freely around European member states, anyone staying longer than three months in Italy is required to register at their local Anagrafe (registry office) and obtain a certificato di residenza (residency certificate).
 This serves as proof of residence and will help you access public healthcare and other services.

 Visitors do not need a visa to stay in Italy for up to three months as a tourist.
-But technically they should also apply for a temporary permesso di soggiorno (residence permit).
+But technically they should also register as residents.

 Photo: ANDREAS SOLARO / AFP

-After successfully applying for residency, you’re expected by the authorities to get an Italian ID card from your local Anagrafe (the same office where you got your residency permit – but don’t expect to be able to get these on the same day).
+After successfully applying for residency, you’re expected by the authorities to get an Italian identity card (or carta d’identità) from your local registry office, or Anagrafe

-You may have seen Italians showing old-school paper booklets - a surprisingly flimsy record of your name, date and place of birth, nationality and address, as well as personal details such as eye colour and marital status.
+You may have seen Italians showing old-school paper booklets, which are a surprisingly flimsy record of your name, date and place of birth, nationality and address, as well as personal details such as eye colour, height and marital status.

-You’re very unlikely to get one of these - they are being replaced by a plastic version with a chip that stores the information electronically.
+You won't get one of these, as they have been replaced by a plastic version with a chip that stores the information electronically.

-You're supposed to carry your ID card with you at all times in Italy, and to show it to authorities if asked.
+You should carry your ID card with you at all times in Italy, as the law requires you to show it to authorities if asked.

-You can also use it to access certain government services online.
+You can also use this card to access certain government services online.

 While Italian citizens can use their ID cards for travel within the Schengen Zone and to certain other countries, those issued to foreign nationals are usually not valid for travel.